Information for Workers and Employers about Occupational Lung Disease

 Talk to your doctor.
 The New York State Occupational Health Clinic Network is also available to help assist with the diagnosis and treatment of occupational diseases.
 Their services are available to all workers, retirees and residents of New York State.
 No worker will be turned away because of inability to pay.
 To locate an occupational health clinic in your area New York State Occupational Health Clinic Locations and Phone Numbers.

-Resources for Workers on Occupational Lung Disease
+Resources for Workers and Employers about Occupational Lung Disease

 - Occupational Asthmagens.
 A list of common occupational asthma triggers and the occupations where they are often encountered.